eirslett/frontend-maven-plugin/README.md

 If you prefer [Yarn](https://yarnpkg.com/) over [NPM](https://www.npmjs.com/) for your node package fetching, this plugin can also download Node and Yarn and then run `yarn install` for your project.

+The new [Bun](https://bun.sh/) Javascript Toolkit is also supported.

 #### What is this plugin meant to do?
 - Let you keep your frontend and backend builds as separate as possible, by reducing the amount of interaction between them to the bare minimum; using only 1 plugin.